People

 Global Gender

-Annual data provided by the People team at Gucci from 2018 to 2021 with the percentages of gender representation among Gucci’s global employees, and Gucci’s global management.
+Annual data provided by the People team at Gucci from 2018 to 2023 with the percentages of gender representation among Gucci’s global employees, and Gucci’s global management.
 Totals may not add up to 100 percent due to rounding.
-Data in these charts uses the gender categories male and female.
-Gucci understands, respects and values that gender identity and expression is not binary and is adopting non-binary and gender-expansive language for self-identification.

 • 2018